You’ve got a handful of options when it comes to starting or revamping your content marketing production:

 By positioning yourself as a thought leader in your field, you can gain the attention of other businesses and establish credibility as someone that can be trusted and relied upon for B2B services.

-Sales content blogs help to empower your sales team and educate your customers.
+Sales Centric Content blogs help to empower your sales team and educate your customers.
 Sales-driven blogs won’t necessarily drive content to your site, but they’ll serve as informational pieces that can convert to actual sales once a customer has landed on your page.

 The Flow of the Content Funnel

 Awareness Content is at the top of that funnel with thought leadership content in the middle and sales-centric content at the bottom.